yulesxoxo/AdbAutoPlayer/docs/src/supported-games.md

 ---

 ## Planned Future Support
-- Infinity Nikki
-- Pokémon TCG Pocket (Not sure as there are not many things to do)
+- Nothing as of now :(